tgorgdotcom/locast2plex/README.md

         1. Docker Compose:
             - Download the latest locast2plex release files on GitHub and extract to a folder
             - Copy the newly created config file into the newly created release folder, making sure it's named `config.ini`.
+            - Modify the `docker-compose.yml` file your liking.
+If you are changing port `6077`, you will also need to modify the port number in the first ports option, like so:

+            ```
+            ports:
+            - "12345:6077"
+            ```

             - Run `docker-compose up` in the release folder.

         2. Docker Command (no need to download anything):